Bob Moses Santa Rosa tickets

 *Santarosatickets.net is an independent ticket guide, unaffiliated with venues.
 Prices may be above or below face value.
 No hidden fees.

-Get Your Bob Moses Tickets in Berkeley: 2026 Concerts & Tour Schedule
+Get Your Bob Moses Tickets in Santa Rosa: 2026 Concerts & Tour Schedule

 Videos

-Parking & Directions for Bob Moses Greek Theatre - U.C.
-Berkeley
+Parking & Directions for Bob Moses The Great American Music Hall

 The Greek Theatre at U C Berkeley is one of those legendary spots where dreams often start to take shape, think of it as a rite of passage for emerging artists trying to break into the big leagues.
 Over the years, it’s hosted everything from jazz festivals that helped shape Bay Area culture to iconic acts like Radiohead in 2012 and Hozier in 2019, making it a magnet for music lovers seeking that unforgettable live experience.
 Attending a concert here, including Bob Moses Berkeley, feels like stepping into a historic chapter of music history, there’s just something about the open-air vibe and that perfect blend of natural scenery and raw sound that keeps people coming back.
 Whether you're snagging season tickets in designated seats or chilling on the grassy lawn, the atmosphere is relaxed but charged with anticipation.
 It’s easy to find your way from the main part of campus, just cross the walkway and head up toward the amphitheater, where the magic happens.
 Honestly, catching a show at the Greek Theatre isn’t just about the music, it’s about feeling connected to something bigger, a genuine Berkeley experience that sticks with you long after the last note fades.